 This blog post originally appeared on LinkedIn.

-As part of our recent research into flexible working practices, we've created a snapshot report on the legal sector looking at the thoughts of both private practice and in-house lawyers, as well as the organisational perspective surrounding flexible working.
+As part of our recent research into flexible working practices, we've created a flexible working report on the legal sector looking at the thoughts of both private practice and in-house lawyers, as well as the organisational perspective surrounding flexible working.

 What did we find?